String processing¶

 replace(), replace_last()

-Returns a copy of the string where the last instance of the substring
+Replaces the last instance of the substring old with new.

 See also: replace_at(),